DNC schedule: Who is speaking tonight?

 Tim Walz will formally accept the party’s nomination just 15 days after he was unveiled as Harris’s pick, completing his whirlwind rise to international fame.

-The day’s other high-profile speakers will include 42nd president Bill Clinton, former House speaker Nancy Pelosi, transport secretary and former Harris VP hopeful Pete Buttigieg and Maryland Governor Wes Moore.
+The day’s other high-profile speakers will include 42nd president Bill Clinton, former House Speaker Nancy Pelosi and House Democratic Leader Hakeem Jeffries.

+Former VP hopefuls Transport Secretary Pete Buttigieg and Pennsylvania Governor Josh Shapiro will also take to th stage, along with Maryland Governor Wes Moore, Connecticut Senator Chris Murphy and Minnesota Senator Amy Klobuchar.

-Another Republican is set to join the speaking roster with former Georgia Lieutenant Governor Geoff Duncan expected to take the podium.
+Another Republican, Georgia Lieutenant Governor Geoff Duncan, is set to join the speaking roster.

 Thursday